Parabolic loudspeaker: Public address

 In 1997, Meyer Sound Laboratories produced the SB-1, a 54 in parabolic reflector loudspeaker intended for public address and as a supplement to conventional horn-loaded sound reinforcement systems, for "spotlight" long-throw applications.
 Its frequency response was 500–15,000 Hz; the region below 500 Hz was to be covered by other loudspeaker types.
-The sound wave output was not perfectly planar—it spread out at a narrow 10° angle such that at 300 ft, the area of coverage was a circle 53 ft in diameter, with 110 dB SPL reported at that distance by an independent critic.
-The SB-1 was designed to direct 100 dB SPL 500 ft, or 116 dB SPL 420 ft, depending on atmospheric conditions, and so eliminate the need for delay speakers.
+The sound wave output was not perfectly planar—it spread out at a narrow 10° angle and at 300 ft, the area of coverage was a circle 53 ft in diameter, with 110 dB SPL reported at that distance by an independent critic.
+The SB-1 was designed to direct 100 dB SPL 500 ft, or 116 dB SPL 420 ft, depending on atmospheric conditions, and eliminate the need for delay speakers.

 In 2002, Meyer Sound produced the SB-2, a bi-amplified loudspeaker which uses a parabolic dish as the front face of the enclosure.
 Slightly smaller than the SB-1, the SB-2 uses 28 4 in drivers arrayed on the surface of the parabola combined with a coaxial horn with a 2 in throat and a 4 in voice coil.
 Similar to the SB-1, the SB-2 preserves pattern control from 500 Hz up to 16 kHz, with a 20° angle of dispersion, complemented by more widely dispersed low frequency sound down to 130 Hz.
 The loudspeaker was designed for permanent installation in high-ceilinged buildings such as exhibition centers and airports.